periode/virtual-worlds/resources/syllabus.md

 - Raycasting

-### Day 7 - 11.01 - Procedural Rhetoric
+### Day 7 - 13.01 - Procedural rhetoric - II

-Beyond strict written and visual media as conveyors of arguments, this session will explore how algorithms can be designed and implemented in order to suggest possibilities, courses of actions, and worldviews upon their audiences.
+Continuing on the previous day, this session will have students implement a meaningful interaction which tells a story about their world.
+We will start by thinking of the design of the interaction, its elements and outcomes, and then work together to implement it.

 **Technical**